magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

-- new customizable DuelSideBarPanel
+- improve display of duel sidebar, move AI player panel from top of sidebar to above Human player panel

-- Player health, poison and damage prevention are displayed as overlays on the player image.
-The non-turn player image is greyscaled.
+- improve player panel, display health, poison, and damage prevention as overlays on the player image

 - add visual indication when player receives damage or gains health

-- mtgimage to magiccards.info
+- download errors are shown to user in the UI instead of asking user to check the console

-- download errors should show error to user instead of asking user to check the console.
+- switch from mtgimage.com to magiccards.info for card images

 - improve robustness of Firemind worker

-- background loading of cards
+- background loading of cards to reduce startup time

 - support Dragons of Tarkir in Card Explorer